-Throughout June the Pediatric Congenital Heart Association is honoring Fathers by covering relatable topics through our guest blog posts.
+Throughout June the Conquering CHD is honoring Fathers by covering relatable topics through our guest blog posts.
 To kick off this month, we’re honored to have writer Rob Hart share his story.

 Thirty minutes after my wife and I walked through the front door of Richmond University Medical Center, our daughter Abigail Joule was born.
 No anesthesia, ten minutes of pushing.
 Nurses were stopping by to meet Amanda.
 She was like a folk hero.
 This was on January 18, 2015.
 Two days later, the morning we were to be discharged, our pediatrician marched into the room and announced he heard a heart murmur, and even though it was probably nothing, we needed to see a cardiologist.
 We set a land speed record for hospital discharge.
 Amanda was signing a form with her right hand while she was getting a TDAP vaccination in her left arm.